Misioslav/expressvpn/README.md

       - HEALTHCHECK=healthchecks.ioId # optional can be taken from healthchecks.io
       #####################################################
       - NETWORK=off/on #optional and set to on by default (This is the killswitch)
-      - PROTOCOL=lightway_udp #optional set default to lightway_udp see protocol and cipher section for more information
+      - ALLOW_LAN=true #optional allow LAN access while Network Lock is on
+      - LAN_CIDR=192.168.55.0/24 #optional LAN subnet for return routing
-      - CIPHER=chacha20 #optional set default to chacha20 see protocol and cipher section for more information
+      - PROTOCOL=lightwayudp #optional set default to lightwayudp see protocol section for more information
+      - METRICS_PROMETHEUS=on # optional
+      - CONTROL_SERVER=on # optional
       - SOCKS=off #optional set default to off see socks5 section for more information
       - SOCKS_IP=0.0.0.0 #optional set default to 0.0.0.0
       - SOCKS_PORT=1080 #optional set default to 1080